sandy-marrero/sandy-marrero/README.md

 ### :technologist: About Me :
-  💻I'm a third year Software Engineering student in the University of Puerto Rico, Mayaguez.
+  💻I'm a 5th year Software Engineering student in the University of Puerto Rico, Mayaguez.

   - :telescope: I'm currently learning about Web Development and Android development.